Prediabetes Diet Plan [+Sample Diet Plan Included]

 This lower response is good news for people with prediabetes, who may have decreased insulin sensitivity.
 Here is a helpful tool to look for the glycemic index of specific fruits and vegetables.

 Processed grains such as white bread, white rice, and pastries are higher in GI.
-Low GI foods are typically those non-starchy vegetables such as broccoli or asparagus we mentioned adding to your diet.
+Low GI foods are typically those non-starchy vegetables, such as broccoli or asparagus, that we mentioned adding to your diet.
 It's also possible to combine certain foods to lower your post-prandial responses.

 For example, combining a high-GI food with protein and/or fat is a good idea.
 It can help slow your digestion and may reduce your glucose response.
 Another option is eating the protein food first, followed by the higher GI food.

-Remember that portion size does matter here, so the protein likely won't help if your portion of the high-GI food is more significant.
+Remember that portion size does matter here, so the protein likely won't help if your portion of the high-GI food is larger.

 Eat More Food That is Rich in Fiber